ABOUT US

 I attended Andrew Gibbs' tutor groups for a number of years and found them to be fantastic.
 Andrew is a teacher extraordinaire - hugely experienced, … More and always helpful, encouraging and supportive.
 I can't recommend him highly enough.
 Andrew is supported by Rob and Kym who work tirelessly to provide the very best learning environment.
 Happy and rewarding times.
 Rob Francis

-• Avatar Brett Bonner ★★★★★ a week ago
+• Avatar Brett Bonner ★★★★★ 10 months ago

 The veneering course was most interesting and highly informative.
 Rob's veneer knowledge and process to work with it is very impressive.
 Great course … More and extremely highly recommended if undertaking projects where veer would add value.

-• Avatar Chris Eddy ★★★★★ a week ago
+• Avatar Chris Eddy ★★★★★ 11 months ago

 The box making course with Remy was absolutely brilliant.
 Booking and communication with the company was flawless and easy.
 My final product looked great … More thanks to a small helpful class and a lot of one-on-one guidance from the instructor.
 The venue was very clean and well equipped, thus everyone had their own bench and tools provided.